The Passion of the Christ (2004)

 Now that I’ve seen the film, I find myself with a foot in each of the two critics’ camps.
 The Passion of the Christ succeeds in that it does just what Mel Gibson set out to do: it focuses us on Christ’s willing, determined march through the destruction of his body.
 He reminds us that this man never quit loving us, never quit forgiving his enemies, even as they tore him to shreds.

-I believe that this is an ambitious film, a great film, but a flawed film as well.
+I believe that this is an ambitious film, even a great film — but a flawed film as well.

 The Passion of the Christ is not the Fifth Gospel — even though many of its passionate defenders will treat criticism as blasphemy.
-No, it is work of art with strengths and weaknesses, for it is made by a human being.
-Thus, it is not sacrilegious to point out the work’s weaknesses.
-Those Christian film critics raising some questions about the artistry are already being challenged and asked if their priorities are out of line.
+No, it is work of art with strengths and weaknesses, for it is made by a human being who has strengths and weaknesses.
+There is no sacrilege in pointing out the work’s weaknesses.
+Nevertheless, those Christian film critics raising some questions about the artistry are already being challenged and asked if their priorities are out of line.
 They should not flinch.
 If God cares about excellence, would he not want people to pursue excellence in how they tell his story?

 This movie review is not an attack on the Gospel, nor is it even a condemnation of this film.
 I am glad the movie was made.
 I hope that moviegoers will choose wisely about whether or not to attend.
 Those who do… well, I hope they make time to contemplate what they’ve seen, and discuss its strengths and weaknesses with others.

 Gibson includes the basic events of Christ’s last hours, and adheres remarkably well to the dialogue and descriptions in the Gospel.
 Thus, his film is powerful.
 How could any decent account of the events on Calvary fail to move audiences?